 Amplified Instruments- Residents may not play amplified instruments in their rooms.

 Bicycles- Bicycles or motor scooters may not be stored in rooms.
 No bicycles may be left in any interior or exterior stairwell because of the danger imposed in an emergency.

 Candles & Incense- No candles or incense may be burnt in rooms.

 Damages- Each student shall be responsible for damage to college property caused by that student or which is within or part of an apartment in which the student resides.
 The cost of damage within an apartment will be divided among all students residing there unless it can be determined specifically who is responsible for the damage.
 It should be noted that nails should not be driven into the walls.
 Decorations should be hung with tape or tacky putty.

-Documentation- If a student witnesses a violation of the regulations or damage to property, they should document any information related to the incident and immediately contact the Housing Supervisor or Dean of Student Services.
+Documentation- If a student witnesses a violation of the regulations or damage to property, they should document any information related to the incident and immediately contact the Dean of Student Experience.

 Fire Equipment- Residents are to respect fire equipment within all Student Housing, including fire extinguishers, smoke detectors and alarms.
 Any tampering with such equipment or the setting of false fire alarms will result in severe penalty.

 Fire Hazards- No materials, liquid or otherwise, of an explosive or combustible nature shall be kept on the premises of any NCK Tech Campus housing unit.
 Candles, incense, or any other open flame decoration are fire hazards and are prohibited on the premises of any student housing unit.

 Firearms, Weapons, & Fireworks- In the interest of health and safety, firearms, weapons, ammunition, and explosives are prohibited on the premises of any NCK Tech student housing unit.
 Hand loading, and the storage of components used in the manufacture of ammunition is also prohibited.